 – Income from other sources (interest income from bank deposits or fixed deposits, and income from part-time profession)

-You will get the details of interest earned by you and tax deducted by the bank in the Form 16A which the bank will send you at the end of the Financial Year.
+In case of FDs, You will get the details of interest earned by you and tax deducted by the bank in the Form 16A which the bank will send you at the end of the Financial Year.
 This document will have the details of interest earned and tax deducted in a chronologically itemized manner.

 NOTE: In case you haven’t received the Form 16A, you can still get the complete details from Form 26AS online, so don’t worry!